-With the climate being what it is in New Mexico, local homes typically have an evaporative cooler, rather than refrigerated air.
+With the climate being what it is in New Mexico, local homes typically have an swamp cooler, rather than refrigerated air, and here is the best time to switch over your swamp cooler.
 Although they may seem similar, swamp coolers function very differently than an AC unit.
 Because these systems are so different, the maintenance for each differs as well.

 As temperatures are climbing, you may be wondering, “when is the best time to change things up?”.
 The best time to switch over your cooler is typically in May after the chances of freeze warnings are less likely.
 Sometimes you can even wait until June when the heat begins to rise and opening a window just will not cut it!